-We have audited the accompanying financial statements of Latina Modular 01 Limited (the "Entity"), which comprise the statements of the financial position as of December 31, 2024 and 2023, and the related statements of loss, statements of changes in stockholders' equity and statements of cash flows for the years then ended, as well as the notes to the financial statements, including material accounting policy information.
+We have audited the accompanying consolidated financial statements of Latina Modular Holding Limited and subsidiary (the "Entity"), which comprise the consolidated statements of financial position as of December 31, 2024 and 2023, and the consolidated statements of profit or loss, consolidated statements of changes in stockholders' equity and consolidated statements cash flows for the years then ended, and notes to the financial statements including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of December 31, 2024 and 2023, its financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Entity as of December 31, 2024 and 2023, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").